Design Practice & Education

 6 week sponsored industry collaborations – with the aim of exploring and making sense of multiple diverse and challenging 'real world' design briefs.

-ITERATIONS is a new publication and provides a platform for the dissemination of Irish Design Research and Practice in Ireland and internationally.
+ITERATIONS provides a platform for the dissemination of Irish Design Research and Practice both in Ireland and internationally.

 This research attempts to study spin-offs from design schools to determine the philosophies, methodologies and strategies employed in the pursuit of business success.